Gqom: Gqom tech

 Gqom tech blends traditional gqom with elements of tech house and electro.
-The genre features a diverse array of musicians, including notable figures such as Menchess and singer, Skyes.
+The genre features a diverse array of musicians, including notable figures such as Menchess and singer, Sykes.

 Gqom trap

 Gqom trap, blending elements of gqom and trap music, arose in the 2010s, pioneered by the Durban hip hop collective Witness The Funk.
 In 2018, Record producer, DJ Maphorisa's BlaqBoyMusic EP, was an amalgamation of gqom and trap.
 The EP's opening song "Walk ye Phara" featured DJ Raybel, rapper and songwriter K.O., Moonchild Sanelly and ZuluMakhathini.
 BlaqBoyMusic included other various rappers, singers, record producers, and guest appearances by musicians such as Bontle Smith, A-Reece, Lerato Kganyago, Wichi 1080 and Lucasraps.
 Trap and amapiano rapper Costa Titch's Gqom Land EP released in 2019, comprised three songs, whereas the rapper delivered his verses over gqom beats.

 Sgubhu

 Sgubhu, a variant of gqom and a form of house music, shares certain characteristics with gqom but distinguishes itself through its beat structure.
 In a 2019 Afropop Worldwide interview transcript, Citizen Boy described sgubu as featuring a three-step esque kick pattern and the incorporation of synthesizers, citing DJ Maphorisa, Shimza and Moonchild Sanelly's "Makhe" single, as an example.
 Unlike typical gqom, sgubhu features a significantly steadier kick drum pattern often following a consistent 4-beat rhythm, resembling traditional house music and infused with elements of deep house.
 In praise of an Emo Kid song (regarded as one of the pioneers of sgubhu), Griffit Vigo remarked:

 This track takes you back to a time before gqom.
 It's kind of like a tribal sgubhu, I think his mission was to show people where gqom started and where it led us as gqom producers.